jingspace/LondonBikeShare-MLOptimisation/data_sheet.md

 ## Maintenance

 Transport for London (TfL) is the maintainer of the original dataset.
 The Kaggle version might not be actively updated.

+## Version History
+- Current Version: 1.2, updated as of May 12, 2024.
+- Version 1.1: Provided initial guidelines and descriptions of the dataset.
+- Version 1.2: Enhanced data preprocessing steps and introduced improved outlier management strategies.